GoMatrixHosting/create-awx-system/docs/Installation_AWX.md

 - backup_schedule_frequency	(The time period for schedules client backups, options are 'MINUTELY', 'HOURLY', 'DAILY', 'WEEKLY','MONTHLY')
 - backup_schedule_interval	(The number of minutes/hours/days/weeks/months to schedule client backups to.)

+If you want to spawn Matrix servers using DigitalOcean, define:
+- do_api_token 			(Your DigitalOcean API token/)
+- do_spaces_access_key 		(Your DigitalOcean Spaces Access Key.)
+- do_spaces_secret_key 		(Your DigitalOcean Spaces Secret Key.)
+- do_image_master 		(eg: debian-10-x64)

-If you will be using this setup commercially, also define:
+If you will be using this setup commercially, define:
 - radius_secret			(Strong password for authenticating AWX against FreeRadius.)
 - oauth_client_id		(client_id from WP Oauth Server WordPress plugin.)
 - oauth_client_secret		(client_secret from WP Oauth Server WordPress plugin.)
 - wp_url			(The URL of the front-end WordPress site.)
-- do_api_token 			(Your DigitalOcean API token/)
-- do_spaces_access_key 		(Your DigitalOcean Spaces Access Key.)
-- do_spaces_secret_key 		(Your DigitalOcean Spaces Secret Key.)
-- do_image_master 		(eg: debian-10-x64)
+- wp_username			(The front-end WordPress username you SSH into.)

 Run the script:
 `$ ansible-playbook -v -i ./inventory/hosts -t "setup,setup-monitor" pre_setup.yml`